brosenthal140/satellite-coverage-tracker/README.md

 }
 ```

+### Structs
+- `CatalogEntry` - A public struct that contains attributes associated with a catalog entry

+### Enums
+- `RCS_Size` - An emum that is used to define the radar cross-section for the satellite

 ### Construction
 - `SatelliteCatalog()` - a constructor that takes in the path to the data directory where the catalog CSV can be found